Mlaiel/iacherie/docs/SEO_USAGE_EXAMPLES.md

 ## Integration with Existing Platform

-The SEO Automation Engine integrates seamlessly with the existing Ainflue platform:
+The SEO Automation Engine integrates seamlessly with the existing IA Chérie platform:

 ```python
 # In your content creation workflow